Sugar Crashes / Hypoglycemia

 The following is a combination of well used information.
-I have added my own comments and recommendations to this page in order to help my puppy owners understand this issue more clearly.
+I have added my own comments and recommendations to this page in order to help puppy owners understand this issue more clearly.

 Toy breed dogs are susceptible to stress, which can cause a condition of low blood sugar, called hypoglycemia.
 Puppies under 10 weeks of age are more prone to get hypoglycemia.
 In small breed puppies from post-weaning to 4 months of age, the most common form of hypoglycemia is called Transient Juvenile Hypoglycemia: "Transient" because the symptoms can be reversed by eating; "Juvenile" because it is seen in young individuals.
 Sugar crashes can also occur in any dog that says small.
-They are often called "teacups", even though this term is missleading.
+They are often called "teacups", even though this term is misleading.
 For example a Pom growing up to be 2-3 pound is much more prone to sugar crashes than a Pom who is growing up to be 5 pounds or more.
 This fact holds true for other toy breed dogs as well.

 Glucose is the "simple" sugar that the body uses for "fuel" to run its various functions.
 Table sugar, or sucrose, is made up of two simple sugars, glucose and fructose, and can be broken down rapidly after eating.
 All sugars are carbohydrates.
 Grains are also carbohydrates but are considered "complex" carbohydrates because they have many more components and take longer to be broken down.
 The body uses glucose as its primary energy source.
 All the parts of the body except the brain can, if needed, use alternate energy sources--fatty acids, for example, which the body accesses by breaking down fat stores.